 Wi-Fi is not available on Fanning Island.

 7-nights and 6-days guided fishing

-Two anglers per guide and room:
+Two anglers per guide:

-One angler per guide and room:
+One angler per guide:

 More about Fanning Island:

 With a local population of around 2,000 residents and eight small villages connected by a dirt path, travel is limited to bicycles, motorbikes, small boats, and a handful of old flatbed trucks.
 The beautiful inner lagoon is loaded with bonefish, trevally, and countless other species of fish that have never seen an artificial fly.
 There are also 30 miles of outside reefs providing exciting angling opportunities as well as world-class surfing.